aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

   choose the same folder name to put you headers inside your source tree, and once your header is installed. (here, the "bar" argument of qi_install_header matches the location of bar.h: bar/bar.h)
+  The first argument of qi_install_header must be the name of an existing library.
+This will let you have 'internal libraries' if you need it, but this is an other topic.

 * A sdk directory has been created, with libbar in skd/lib